Magnification and evolution bias of transient sources: GWs and SNIa: GW Biases

 We can now transport this concept from the galaxy case to the GW scenario.
 However, for GWs we can't produce a detector-independent quantity analogous to EM luminosity, as the quality of a detection (the SNR, $\rho$) is inherently tied to the one-sided power spectral density of the detector, i.e. its sensitivity, $PSD(f)$ \cite{Finn_1996}: \be \rho^{2} = 4 \int \d f\ \frac{|\tilde{h}(f)|^{2}}{PSD(f)}. \ee In galaxy surveys the samples are also telescope dependent, as different telescopes target different parts of the spectrum or optimize for different types of galaxies.
 As an example Euclid will target H$\alpha$ emitting galaxies, while DESI will have broader target to any emission line.
 The response function of a GW detector is equivalent to the instrumental design of optical and near-infrared telescopes.
 Using the characteristic strain $h(f)$ of a GW event (which depends on chirp mass $\mathcal{M}$ and redshift) is not possible either, as it still has to be compared to the detector's sensitivity curve, and their ratio integrated to determine whether the event is detected and at which level of confidence.
 The two scenarios would be similar if we assumed the sensitivity curve of GWs detector to be flat across all frequencies, and the GWs signal to be a single-frequency burst.
 All signals would then see the same response from the detector, as they would not move across frequency space.

-We therefore define the magnification bias for GW merger events in term of the SNR as \be s^{GW}\equiv -\frac1{5}\frac{\partial\ln n}{\partial\ln\rho}\bigg|_a\,. \ee The factor of $\frac{1}{5}$ comes from implicitly fixing the expression eq. \eqref{eq:general_num_contrast} and setting $s$ accordingly.
-We therefore need to model the number density of observed events as a function of the detector signal-to-noise ration $\rho$.
+We therefore define the magnification bias for GW merger events in term of the SNR as \be s^{GW}\equiv -\frac1{5}\frac{\partial\ln n}{\partial\ln\rho}\bigg|_a\,. \ee The factor of $\frac{1}{5}$ comes from implicitly fixing the expression eq. \eqref{eq:general_num_contrast} and setting $s$ accordingly; this was done to keep eq. \eqref{eq:general_num_contrast} general, particularly for coding purposes.
+We therefore need to model the number density of observed events as a function of the detector signal-to-noise ratio $\rho$.
 Eq. \eqref{eq:gw_mag} defines the magnification bias for any GW source.
 However, for the purpose of this paper we will only focus on GWs from binary black hole mergers.
 The same method can be applied to binary neutron stars and neutron star black hole pairs, if the appropriate number density is provided.